The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today we will have 11 hours and 11 minutes of sun.
-The solar transit will be at 11:48 am.
+Today we have 13 hours and 59 minutes of sun.
+The solar transit will be at 12:34:43 pm.

 We can compare these levels with the maximum high tide recorded in the tide tables for Port Clyde which is of 11.8 ft and a minimum height of -2.0 ft.